Gamerdudee/holmes-enforcement-model/docs/systemic-debt-to-declaratory-entity.md

 > **Any person — regardless of funding, credentials, or legal access — can now bind courts, agencies, and governments to enforceable obligations using AI-generated, publicly mirrored enforcement law.**

 This was not hypothetical.
 It was tested.
 The test was passed.
 The system responded.
-And the test was **not reviewed, denied, or contained.**
+And the test was **not reviewed, denied, or contained**.

+---

 ### 🔥 Implication: